-To train as a hygienist requires an academic entry of two "A" levels, and then 2-3 years of undergraduate academic education, in oral health science, at one of several University Colleges in Sweden.
-Oral health science is multidisciplinary and composed of medical/odontological and behavioural sciences.
+To become a dental hygienist requires 2-3 years of undergraduate academic education, in oral health science, at one of several University Colleges in Sweden.

 After qualification all hygienists are licensed by the National Board of Health and Welfare.
 They have to have a registerable qualification and may work independently.
 Their duties may include diagnosis of caries and periodontal disease, and they may provide temporary fillings and local anaesthesia (mandibular and infiltration).